-They may be sick or not feel well – If your usually cool, calm, and collected kitty starts to hide and run from you, it might be because your cat is sick and is trying to hide away.
+They may be sick or not feel well – If your usually cool, calm, and collected kitty starts to act like a skittish cat - hiding and running from you, it might be because your cat is sick and is trying to hide away.
 Cats have an instinct to hide when they feel vulnerable or injured.
 If you notice this and any other abnormal symptoms – give your vet a ring to see if you should get them checked out.

 They haven’t been exposed to something – New things, experiences, people, places, or animals are all things that can cause your cat to feel nervous.
 If you are bringing your cat to somewhere they’ve never been to or introducing a new person, they might be initially unsure.
 Exposing your cat to different sounds and things and socializing them from the beginning can help them feel more confident entering new situations.
 If your cat is anxious, you might want to consider if something is happening that they are not used to.

-Something outside has startled them – If your cat is a window dweller – as many are – they are constantly taking in stimuli from their view post.
-Something small as a neighbor walking by can make your cat feel threatened – especially if they’re predisposed to being skittish.
-If your cat is seemingly relaxed and then comes running from the window, they most likely have spotted something outside they recognize as a threat.
+Something outside has startled them – If your cat is a window dweller – as many are – they are constantly taking in stimuli from their viewpost.
+Something as small as a neighbor walking by can make your cat feel threatened – especially if they’re predisposed to being skittish.
+If your cat is seemingly relaxed and then comes running from the window, they have most likely spotted something outside they recognize as a threat.

 New animals in your home – Bringing a new animal home can understandably disrupt life for any pets you already own.
 A cat used to being the sole pet at home can feel nervous seeing a new animal entering their space – whether it be a fellow cat or a dog.
 Some cats adjust quickly, but some might take time to acclimate to their new feline/canine sister or brother.
 Make them feel comfortable and facilitate socialization between them.
 Using positive reinforcements for friendly behavior is always a plus!